PNAILab-CSB-NCI-NIH/EMCrafter/README.md

 ```

 ### 5. Install EMAN2
-While the density map projections are handled internally, we utilize EMAN2’s pdb2mrc script to generate density maps from PDB files.
+We utilize EMAN2’s pdb2mrc script to generate the 3D density map from a PDB file.
 For this reason:

 - Clone the EMAN2 repository:
     ```bash